Quick Start

 - Through the dashboard, which currently supports importing the JSON schema format shown above.
 Future releases will feature a comprehensive GUI for schema management.

 The primary methods to use KaiwaDB are through our REST API or admin dashboard.
-For impatient users, we offer agents intended primarily for demo purposes.
+For impatient users, we offer tunnels intended primarily for demo purposes.

-You can create an agent token in the settings of the admin dashboard to authenticate the agent.
+You can create a tunnel token in the settings of the admin dashboard to authenticate the tunnel.

 Basic CLI Usage